Clusters in the RFC Editor Queue

 - There was a specific request from the IESG or authors for simultaneous publication.

-In addition to drafts in the queue states, clusters can include documents that are not in the queue:
+In addition to documents in the queue states, clusters can include documents that are not in the queue:

 - This document is not yet in the RFC Editor queue.